Annopaolo/astarte/doc/pages/architecture/080-mqtt-v1-protocol.md

 Either a Device or Astarte may tell the remote host the set properties list.
 Any property that is not part of the list will be deleted from any cache or database.
 This task is called _purge properties_ in Astarte jargon, and it is performed by publishing a the list of known set properties to `/control/consumer/properties` or `/control/producer/properties`.

-Purge Properties payload is a zlib deflated plain text, with an additional 4 bytes header.
+Purge Properties payload is composed of two parts:
-The additional 4 bytes header is the size of the uncompressed payload, encoded as big endian uint32.
+- A 4 bytes header that holds the size of the uncompressed payload, encoded as big endian uint32
+- a zlib deflated plain text

 The following example is a payload compressed using zlib default compression, with the additional 4 bytes header: